The boards of publicly quoted companies face a step change in their approach to risk management.

 Boards cannot expect to succeed until they have an adequate understanding the subject.
 Board members cannot be criticised – yet – for an inadequate understanding of these risks.
 But the FRC’s suggestion that boards should evaluate their skills as to risk as part of the annual board evaluation process means that ignorance is rapidly ceasing to be an excuse.

-Thus educated, boards will be able to integrate risk into their discussions and decision-making.
-They can also make a good start on specifying how to extend the scope of their existing risk management system.
+Thus educated, boards will be able to begin acting on the FRC’s encouragement seamlessly to integrate risk into their discussions and decision-making.
+They can also make a good start on specifying how to extend the scope of the risk management system.

-The risk management profession has been highly successful in dealing with whole families of risk, to the great benefit of their companies and of society in general.
+The risk management profession has been highly successful on taming whole families of risk, to the great benefit of their companies and of society in general.

 Taming behavioural and organisational risks is a new frontier.
 With support from Chairmen and Chief Executives, there is no reason to suppose that this family of risks cannot also be tamed.
 On the contrary both the transformation of flight safety over recent decades and our own experience show that – and how - success can be achieved.